fumeapp/humble/readme.md

     ],
 ```

-If you're user class is not `App\User`, we need to tell humble what it is:
+If your user class is not `App\User`, we need to tell humble what it is:

 Publish Humble's configuration
 ```